Alice Averley and Owen Thompson talk about their experience of taking part in Ryder’s annual design competition.

 Both briefs were naturally designed to test us and pushed us to research disciplines outside of our norm, it meant we had to combine the skills we gained studying architecture with our new found knowledge.
-The challenges upheld lessons judges Peter, Gordon and partner Richard Wise were hoping we would come to learn to understand - simplicity, usefulness and elegance.
+The challenges upheld lessons that the judges Peter, Gordon and Richard Wise were hoping we would come to learn to understand – simplicity, usefulness and elegance.
 Knowing not to overdesign and think about only the necessary elements of a brief.

 Given the slight change in briefs this year, we think it would be interesting for the design competition to continue evolving down the path of drawing more connections between architecture and other professions, after all, the built environment industry is changing rapidly and forcing us all to branch out of our silos.
 Upon reflecting at the end of the three days, we know the competition has given us tools to rethink our approach towards architecture day to day and a broader industry knowledge too.

 Ryan Bemrose discusses why he chose to undertake the RIBA apprenticeship scheme and the benefits it provides.